Gnabriel/black-white-club/README.md

 See the deployed website here: https://elastic-jones-4500b0.netlify.app/

 ## About
-This repositort contains a web application for the Black White Club NFT.
+This repository contains a web application for the Black White Club NFT.
 Black White Club is a collection of art pieces registered as NFTs on the Ethereum blockchain.
 On this website you can browse all art pieces and see more details about them.

 You can also visit the marketing page and see what other users have posted in social media.
 If you become a member you are allowed to create your own posts on the marketing page.